matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 * `prev_state`, may be present as an empty array even in non-state events
 * `event_id`, only in v1 and v2 rooms

-Additionally, when generating `m.forwarded` objects, the server SHOULD include its own `unsigned` object in the `m.forwarded` data that contains the `displayname` and `avatar_url` of the sender.
+Additionally, the server MUST include an `unsigned` object, containing a `room_version` field that specifies the version of the source room.
+The server SHOULD also include the sender's profile metadata in the unsigned object under the fields `displayname` and `avatar_url`.

 #### Example